Visitor Information

 Nearest Airports:

-- Queenstown Airport (ZQN): 171km away.
+• Queenstown Airport (ZQN): About 2 hours away.
 International and domestic flights.
 Major rental car companies.
 Airport shuttles to Te Anau available ($60-80 NZD per person).

-- Invercargill Airport (IVC): 157km away.
+• Invercargill Airport (IVC): About 2 hours away.
 Domestic flights from Auckland, Wellington, and Christchurch.
 Rental cars available.
 Limited shuttle services.

-Te Anau Airport: Small airfield used for scenic flights and charter services.
-No scheduled passenger services.
+• Manapouri Airport: Small airfield 20 minutes south of Te Anau.
+Used for scenic flights and charter services.

 By Campervan/Motorhome